haiko-xyz/amm/docs/3-wip.md

 New tests

-- Tests for minting and burning liquidity position NFTs
-- Tests for sweep
-- Tests for collecting protocol fees
 - Tests for setting owner
-- Tests for setting flash loan fee
-- Tests for protocol fees
+- Fuzz tests for quote and quote_multiple
-- Add fuzzing and invariant tests
+- Invariant tests for limit orders
 - Add tests for event emission

 Other to dos

+- Benchmark gas usage
 - Add timelock to upgrade function
 - Review access controls, timelock, and other security features
-- Review gas usage
 - Review flash loan attack vectors
 - Review reentrancy attack vectors
 - Build Forta detection bots
-- Upgrade to components for ERC20 and ERC721 once OZ contracts released